nbrest/kamehouse/kamehouse-groot/README.md

 - Run `install-kamehouse-groot.sh -u kamehouseUsername` and `set-kamehouse-sudoers-permissions.sh -u kamehouseUsername` to allow `www-data` user to execute `kamehouse-shell` scripts from kamehouse-groot.
 These scripts is executed from `install-kamehouse.sh`

+# PHP Code structure:

+- The PHP code is divided in two big groups.
+API Endpoints and class definitions.
+- All the class definitions are under the `/kamehouse` folder in the apis tree.
+All the business logic is defined there.
+- API Endpoints are defined in all other folders separate from `/kamehouse`.
+The enpoints don't contain any business logic.
+They are very short and contain only a `main` method that simply load the objects from the classes defined in `/kamehouse` and call methods on those objects to execute the endpoint's specific functionality.

 # Troubleshoot

 ## require_once() calls don't find the files